 You don’t have to wear gloves when you shower with acrylic nails.

 If it is already starting to lift, soaking it while swimming will just worsen the lifting.
+Eventually, they could pop off.

 The problem here lies in the water getting underneath the acrylic fake nail.
 Although acrylic nails are waterproof, our natural nails still have a tendency to absorb water.
 When the real nail absorbs water, it also expands.